uniget-org/docs.uniget.dev/docs/context.md

 ## User context

 If root permissions are not available or not desired, add the `--user` flag to install in user context.
+Alternatively, set the UNIGET_USER environment variable, for example with `export UNIGET_USER=1`
 This will install the tools in the user's home directory using the following paths:

 - `~/.local` for tools
 - `~/.local/var/lib/uniget` for state